-Any vehicle registered on or after April 1st 2017 are subject to new Vehicle Excise Duty (VED) rates, based on CO2 emission bandings.
+Any vehicle registered on or after April 1st 2017 is subject to new Vehicle Excise Duty (VED) rates, based on CO2 emission bandings.
 Previously, tax was due on vehicles which emit 101g/km CO2 and above.
 The rates for new vehicles that fall into these bands have now increased.
 Vehicles registered before April 1st 2017 pay the previous rates.

-New tax bands are introduced for vehicles with CO2 emissions between 1 and 100 g/km which were previously exempt.
+New tax bands are introduced for vehicles with CO2 emissions between 1 and 100 g/km, which were previously exempt.

 First year rate rises disproportionately for lower emitting vehicles

-Petrol and Diesel vehicles pay the same rate of VED from the second year despite CO2 differences
+Petrol and diesel vehicles pay the same rate of VED from the second year, despite CO2 differences

-Alternatively fueled vehicles like a hybrid Toyota Prius get a £10 reprieve and pay £130.
+Alternative fuel vehicles like a hybrid Toyota Prius get a £10 reprieve and pay £130.